mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 To change the view of a slice into its underlying array, recreate it with different bounds
 For example, `mySlice = mySlice[newStart:newEnd]`.
+This creates a slide that begins at `newStart` and ends just before `newEnd`.

 Slice elements can be other slices to create multidimensional slices.
 For example: